 For information on how to train to become a dietitian, visit the British Dietetic Association’s website.

-For details of current vacancies in East Sussex Healthcare NHS Trust, visit the NHS Jobs website.
+For details of current vacancies at East Sussex Healthcare NHS Trust, click here.